alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 x
 ```

-It's a great talk that I recommend watching in full, which takes you into a bunch of interesting and unusual Ruby features.
-(I'm going to reuse a bunch of ideas from Kevin's talk, which I really do recommend watching, but it's not required viewing from this post.)

-At the end of the talk, he suggests *upwards* assignment as an exercise for the reader:
+I'm now going to take up the challenge he poses at the end of the talk, to build a working *upward* assigment operator:

 ```ruby
 x